yangaxnkohla/mortgag-calculator/README.md

 ## Running

-First, you must clone the dev_cljs branch into your local machine.
+First, you must clone the dev_cljs branch into your local machine:
 * git clone https://github.com/yangaxnkohla/mortgag-calculator.git

 To start a web server for the application, in your favourite IDE -> 'cd ../mortagag-calculator' into the project and run the following command in the terminal: